 “Alcoholics and cocaine-dependent males, they’re telling me, this hook is deeper,” said Charles Maurer, a Seattle psychologist who is the past president of the National Council on Problem Gambling.
 “The cravings run deep.”

 Gambling hurts families.

 According to the Oregon Department of Human Services, in 2002, 1,380 Oregon residents signed up for some form of gambling treatment — an increase of nearly 40 percent from the previous year, according to a March 2003 report on the program.
 An additional 272 family members signed up for counseling.

 Gambling’s has its greatest impact on families that can least afford.
 Statistics show that those individuals with lower household incomes are most apt to habitual gambling.
 This inevitably leads to even further economic difficulty triggering marriage struggles, greater challenges in parenting, possibly other harmful addictions, and in the worst cases, suicide.

 Gambling will continue to increase.

-In the 20 years since Oregon first adopted legalized gambling in the form of state run lottery, Oregon has seen a dramatic increase in participants in and forms of gambling.
+In the last three decades since Oregon first adopted legalized gambling in the form of state run lottery, Oregon has seen a dramatic increase in participants in and forms of gambling.
 This is largely due to Oregon’s heavy reliance on gambling revenues and a continually increasing demand for gaming resources.
 Governor Kulongoski’s recent proposal to allow Native American tribes to build off-reservation casinos is a prime example of the continued increase and reliance on legalized gambling in our state despite the very evident risks to marriage and families associated with gambling.